 Moreover, many Westerners feel privileged to judge and point fingers coming from wealthy and developed countries, bringing their local standards (of which some are flawed).

 Let’s take the “crazy traffic”, 🛵 which is viewed as dangerous and downright terrible.
 Having made thousands of kilometres here, I can say that locals are much more thoughtful and diligent.
-People in Europe tend to blindly follow the rules whereas locals are not only kinder (no road rage) but also adjust to conditions making the traffic flow, helping each other out (Grab & Gojekdrivers have my highest regard here) and can transport everything.
+People in Europe tend to blindly follow the rules whereas locals are not only kinder (no road rage) but also adjust to conditions making the traffic flow, helping each other out (Grab & Gojek4 drivers have my highest regard here) and can transport everything5.

 🏢 So what about respecting your place of work?